 3. They Are Controlling

 Abusers seek control.
-They need it, they crave it and they’ll do whatever it takes to get it.
+They need it and they crave it and they’ll do whatever it takes to get it.
 You may notice a controlling nature in any and every situation.
 They might insist on driving, picking out your clothes, choosing the restaurant you eat at or letting you know whether or not it’s OK to go somewhere or talk to someone.
 If you notice a dangerous controlling streak in your partner, it’s a red flag.

 4. They Rush Into Relationships